sonic-net/SONiC/doc/fpmsyncd/frr_sonic_protobuf_channel.md

 ![FRR-SONiC New Communication Channel](images/fpm-channel-new.png) *Figure 3: FRR-SONiC New Communication Channel*

-The new module will be hosted under the `sonic-buildimage` repository and maintained by the SONiC community.
+The new module is hosted under the `sonic-buildimage` repository and maintained by the SONiC community.

 ```
 .